VMVoron/Linear_regression_SPbU/README.md

 ###    There are 60 rows of data.
 The data includes:

       I,   the index;
-      A1,  the average annual precipitation;
+      A1,  the average annual precipitation; prec
-      A2,  the average January temperature;
+      A2,  the average January temperature; jant
-      A3,  the average July temperature;
+      A3,  the average July temperature; jult
-      A4,  the size of the population older than 65;
-      A5,  the number of members per household;
-      A6,  the number of years of schooling for persons over 22;
-      A7,  the number of households with fully equipped kitchens;
-      A8,  the population per square mile;
+      A4,  the size of the population older than 65; ovr65 A5,  the number of members per household;  popn A6,  the number of years of schooling for persons over 22; educ A7,  the number of households with fully equipped kitchens; hous A8,  the population per square mile; dens
-      A9,  the size of the nonwhite population;
-      A10, the number of office workers;
+      A9,  the size of the nonwhite population;  nonw A10, the number of office workers;  wwdrk
-      A11, the number of families with an income less than $3000;
-      A12, the hydrocarbon pollution index;
+      A11, the number of families with an income less than $3000; poor A12, the hydrocarbon pollution index; hc
-      A13, the nitric oxide pollution index;
+      A13, the nitric oxide pollution index; nox
-      A14, the sulfur dioxide pollution index;
-      A15, the degree of atmospheric moisture.
-      B,   the death rate.
+      A14, the sulfur dioxide pollution index; so2 A15, the degree of atmospheric moisture. humid B,   the death rate. mort

 ##    We seek a model of the form: